WikiGap: Promoting Epistemic Equity by Surfacing Knowledge Gaps Between English Wikipedia and other Language Editions

 \begin{quote} \textit{``I feel that after using \textsc{WikiGap}, I would be inclined to use Wikipedia even less.
 Before this, I assumed that Wikipedia would be a reliable and complete source of knowledge.
 However, I now know that the English version misses several key details.
 This leads me to be more reliant on LLM-based tools that have all the information in one place.''} — P2 \end{quote}

-For this participant and others, \textsc{WikiGap} did not merely expose content gaps -- it fundamentally altered their perception of Wikipedia as a trustworthy authority.
-The perceived comprehensiveness of LLMs, combined with their ability to synthesize content across sources, positioned them as a more efficient alternative -- even if they lacked transparency.\footnote{In practice, the assumption that multilingual LLMs such as ChatGPT and Gemini can synthesize information learned from web text in different languages is not entirely true; they often fail to retrieve facts learned in one language when prompted in another language \cite{goldman2025eclekticnovelchallengeset}.}
+For this participant and others, \textsc{WikiGap} altered their perception of Wikipedia as a trustworthy authority.
+The perceived comprehensiveness of LLMs, combined with their ability to synthesize content across sources, positioned them as a more efficient alternative, even if they lacked transparency.\footnote{In practice, the assumption that multilingual LLMs such as ChatGPT and Gemini can synthesize information learned from web text in different languages is not entirely true; they often fail to retrieve facts learned in one language when prompted in another language \cite{goldman2025eclekticnovelchallengeset}.}

 However, not all participants responded this way.
 Others voiced strong concerns about the lack of attribution and provenance in LLM-generated responses, and emphasized that \textsc{WikiGap} made them appreciate Wikipedia's editorial structure and citation practices even more.
 For these users, the ability to trace facts back to their original source, including reading the sentence in the original language edition, was critical to their sense of trust: